nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 }
 ```

-A door object consists of a side texture (which we'll use to render the side of the door when it's open), an offset describing how open the door is (0 is closed, 1 is fully open). `active` is used to indicate whether the door is currently being animated.
+A door object consists of a side texture (which we'll use to render the side of the door when it's open) and an offset describing how open the door is (0 is closed, 1 is fully open). `active` is used to indicate whether the door is currently being animated.
 We'll add an optional door field to the `Cell` type which will allow us to configure a cell to be a door:

 ```typescript
 export interface Cell {